Moai-/panabsorbium/Notes.md

        }
     }

 Okay!
 Our JSON work is done for now.
-Both the regular form and the iconic form of the armour is configured.
-Let's see if we can make some cool looking armour out of this.
+Both the regular form and the iconic form of the armor is configured.
+Let's see if we can make some cool looking armor out of this.

 Let's save our work and close out, then open our StoneVox editor.
 Make sure not to click anything while it's loading: I found that if the main window doesn't have focus, sometimes it complains and hangs up.
 Once it's loaded, drag and drop the `panabsorbium_vest.qb` file into the main StoneVox window.

 ![Our mail](http://i.imgur.com/Z8hxB5J.png)

 There's the old Steel Mail qb file.
 Although pretty, as of this writing (Stonehearth in Alpha 9), the helmet does not render on Hearthlings properly.
-So, rather than using the Steel Mail as a template for our armour, let's look around.
+So, rather than using the Steel Mail as a template for our armor, let's look around.
 Note: again, as of this writing, StoneVox gets grumpy when you try to load more than one file per program execution.
 Before loading more `.qb` files, close the program, then execute `run.bat` again.

-After looking around, I've decided to settle on `leather_vest.qb` as a template for my male/default armour, from the `leather_vest` folder...
+After looking around, I've decided to settle on `leather_vest.qb` as a template for my male/default armor, from the `leather_vest` folder...

 ![Thanks Radiant](http://i.imgur.com/xKBUjk1.png)

-... and `cloth_padded_vest_female.qb`, from `cloth_padded_vest`, for my female armour:
+... and `cloth_padded_vest_female.qb`, from `cloth_padded_vest`, for my female armor:

 ![Thanks again Radiant](http://i.imgur.com/ESmBnnk.png)